daniel-molina/visualequation/doc/UI.md

 It ask the user if it is desired to save current equations.
 In the positive case, the usual dialog to save equation is presented.
 After that, a new empty equation is presented for edition.

+### Export equations (C-e)
+Export all equation (saved or not) to images, specifying its size, format and other details.

+It is possible to recover equations for further edition from exported equations in PNG and PDF format.

+### Export current equation (S-C-e)
+Export only equation being edited

+### Save as...
+(S-C-s)
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

+Save with a graphical interface current equation as a new equation at the end of the history, possibly specifying a name and categories.

+### Save (C-s)
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

+If equation being edited was never saved, this command is equivalent to save_as.
+Else, it overwrites previously saved version of equation.

+### Print (C-p)

 ### Accept line ()
 This a non-windowed version of *Save as...*.